Not Only... But Also: History

 The show was originally intended as a solo project for Moore, called Not Only Dudley Moore, But Also His Guests.
 However, unsure about going it alone, Moore invited his partner from Beyond the Fringe, Peter Cook, to guest in the pilot (along with Diahann Carroll and John Lennon, who was to make two more appearances during the course of the series).
 So well received by the studio audience was their double act, in particular the first "Dagenham Dialogue", "A Spot of the Usual Trouble", that Cook was invited to become a permanent fixture and the show became Not Only Peter Cook and Dudley Moore, But Also Their Guests, though it was only ever really referred to as Not Only...
 But Also....
 This somewhat cumbersome title was later referred to by Cook in an interview as "another of Dudley's plodding ideas".

 Three series were made: the first, airing from January to April 1965 (produced and directed by Joe McGrath); the second, from January to February 1966 (produced and directed by Dick Clement); and the third, from February to May 1970 (produced and directed by Jimmy Gilbert).
 John Street produced the (surviving) 1966 Boxing Day Special.

 The opening titles for series one often featured Moore playing the theme tune that he had composed (later released on the B-side of the 1965 "Goodbyee" single) in a variety of unusual locations, such as in a car wash, on a violin at a Gypsy cafe, and as a one-man band.

-From series two onwards, episodes usually began with a sketch based primarily around revealing the words "NOT ONLY...
+For the second series, Cook and Moore developed material by improvising conversations which Clement recorded on tape and had transcribed, before the pair edited the transcripts into scripts.
+The series also featured elaborate filmed opening sequences.
+For the first episode Cook and Moore performed at a grand piano while being lowered by a crane from a freighter into the Thames near Tower Bridge, the apparent continuation underwater shot was filmed separately in a swimming pool.
+These opening sequences usually led to revealing the words "NOT ONLY...
 BUT ALSO..." in huge letters placed in obscure places (for example, the aircraft carrier Ark Royal).

 Every edition except (possibly) the pilot concluded with a performance of arguably Moore's best known composition, "Goodbyee", sometimes involving the guest star of that particular episode.
 Examples include Cilla Black crying "Oh, kiss me, Peter!" during the song's intro in series two episode one, and Peter Sellers accompanying the duo on timpani in series one episode six.